Top Ten Tips for PR Photography from a Liverpool Photographer with 20 years experience

 So as an experienced pr photographer, here are my ten tips in getting great results.

-1. Write a detailed brief.
 A sensible starting point is explaining the audience of the release – don’t assume the photographer will know your product or business.
-Explain if it will be sent to trade press, used on the web, or perhaps to local press.
+Explain if it will be sent to trade press, used on a website, targeting social media, or perhaps local press outlets.
 All require slightly different approaches.
+The better photographers will understand these different uses and have ideas from previous shoots that they know have worked.

-4. Preparation is the key to most things in life.
 Photography is no different.
 The best PR Agencies will work closely with their clients before a shoot, to ensure everything is just right.
 From getting the branding in place, to making sure locations are clean and tidy.
 Often forgotten are uniforms, out of date signage, or just general clutter.
 Getting this sorted out before the photographer arrives, means there will be more time to try different angles and creative ideas.

-5. Be there yourself – most photographers will be well used to client direction and it can also smooth things if the photographer needs other members of staff in the shot, or perhaps access to a certain location on site.
-Also most photographers will not be totally familar with your brands - you may want to highlight some particular aspect of the client's business.
+Most photographers will be used to client direction.
+It can smooth unexpected situations and also help for example if the photographer needs other members of staff in the shot, or perhaps gain access to a certain locations on site that might not be obvious.
+Assume the photographer will be totally unfamiliar with your client's brand - you may want to highlight some particular aspect of the business or a particular service on offer - being there ensures this is not missed.

-6. Think about any health and safety issues.
 Pretty dull I know but essential to create a professional and safe photograph.
 For example are staff in the photo wearing the correct personal protection equipment (PPE)?
 Does the photographer have adequate public liability insurance, just in case something goes wrong?
 Is the workspace clear and free from trip hazards?
+I have my own set of construction site PPE - not everyone will though - are there guest kit available for staff?

-7. Quality counts for a lot.
 Despite many media outlets relying on citizen journalism and photos of sunsets or cats, quality images by photography professionals will always be a good PR investment.
 Picture editors are more likely to promote your clients brand if they receive great images.
 Plus professionals will have off camera lights, equipment back ups and creative ideas get the best out of the shoot.

-10. Finally, make the shoot fun.
 An enthusiastic public relations officer and a keen photographer combo secures the best results.
 From a simple task of getting people to smile, to doing something a little more unusual in the shoot, a fun approach is essential.
+I am very much a people person and this is one of my favourite parts of being a photographer.

 PR public relations photography image examples